Remich

-Remich (/de/; Réimech /lb/) is a commune with town status in south-eastern Luxembourg with a population of 4,101 inhabitants as of 2024.
+Remich (/de/; Réimech /lb/) is a commune with city status in south-eastern Luxembourg with a population of 4,101 inhabitants as of 2024.
 It is situated in the canton of the same name.
 Remich lies on the left bank of the river Moselle, which forms part of the border between Luxembourg and Germany.
 The commune is the smallest in Luxembourg by surface area.

 The Moselle valley is dominated by wine-making and many small wine-making towns, of which Remich is one of the most picturesque and frequented by tourists.

 History

 In the 5th century, after the withdrawal of Roman troops, the Roman settlement of "Remacum" gradually turned into "Remich".

 In the 8th century the King of the Franks, Pepin the Short ceded his crown estate "Hof Remich" to the Benedictine St. Maximin's Abbey in Trier and to Prüm Abbey.
 In 882, the Normans destroyed the settlement.
 Fragments of the medieval town fortifications from 952, such as the St. Nicolas gate, are still visible today.
 Originally the town gate, it is dedicated to the patron saint of fishermen and sailors, and is registered as a national monument today, as is the decanal church, whose rectangular tower is a former defensive tower from the 12th century.
 In 1687 the town's fortifications were demolished by the army of Louis XIV.

 There are still various coats of arms and guild symbols on some of the houses today.

 Remich was visited by William II, Grand-Duke of Luxembourg and King of the Netherlands, on 16 July 1844.
 It received another royal visit on 28 May 1855 by his son, William III, who was accompanied by his brother, Prince Henry, the Governor of Luxembourg.

 In 1866 the first bridge was built over the Moselle.
 After its destruction in World War II it was replaced first with a wooden construction, then in 1958 with the bridge that still stands today.
 Since its canalisation in 1964, it has been possible for boats to sail on the Moselle all year round.